nagu02/Mern-Internship/Text & Hide/README.md

 Notes
 - This example uses React via CDN and Babel in the browser so you don't need Vite or any bundler.
 - If you'd prefer a different Node-based setup (Parcel/webpack), tell me and I can set it up.
+Notes
+- This example uses React via CDN and Babel in the browser so you don't need Vite or any bundler.
+- If you'd prefer a different Node-based setup (Parcel/webpack), tell me and I can set it up.